rbctee/rbctee.github.io/_drafts/2021-12-21-slae32-assignment-4.md

 rbct@slae:~$
 ```

-So it works, assignment completed right?
-Not quite, among the visible problems of the shellcode, its length is quite apparent.
-Considering the length of the original shellcode is `28` bytes, and the length of the full shellcode is `106` bytes, that means the decoding shellcode is `78` bytes long, which is like `3x` times the lengths of the original shellcode.
+Among the drawbacks of this approach, the length of the decoder stub is quite apparent.

+Considering the length of the original shellcode is `28` bytes, and the length of the full shellcode is `106` bytes, that means the decode stub uses `78` bytes, which is like `3x` times the length of the original shellcode.

+Although it may not be optimal for small shelcode, it can be useful for bigger shellcode.